uwjake/simple-calc-iOS/README.md

 Press 1 + 2 + 3 =

-Press 5 FACT =

-Must press "=" to see result
+Must press "=" to see result, but no need for FACT operation

 After press "=", calc will be stopped, if enter numbers now, new calc will init.